swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 - 1.1 Implicitly distributed methods
 - 1.0 Initial revision
 - [Pitch: Distributed Actors](https://forums.swift.org/t/pitch-distributed-actors/51669)
-  - Which focused on the general concept of distributed actors, and will from here on be cut up in smaller, reviewable pieces that will become their own independent proposals; Similar to how Swift Concurrency is a single coherent feature, however was introduced throughout many inter-connected Swift Evolution proposals.
+  - Which focused on the general concept of distributed actors, and will from here on be cut up in smaller, reviewable pieces that will become their own independent proposals; Similar to how Swift Concurrency is a single coherent feature, however was introduced throughout many interconnected Swift Evolution proposals.